Arijon Ibrahimović: Bayern Munich

-Loan to Frosinone
+2023–2024: Loan to Frosinone

 On 1 September 2023, he was sent on loan to newly promoted Serie A club Frosinone, with an option to make the move permanent at the end of the season.
-Later that year, on 6 November, he recorded his goal and assist in a 2–1 victory over Empoli.
+Later that year, on 6 November, he recorded a goal and an assist during a 2–1 victory over Empoli.

 Return to Bayern Munich

 On 2 July 2024, Bayern Munich announced they had extended Ibrahimović's contract until 2027.

 Ibrahimović made his UEFA Champions League debut with Bayern Munich during their sixth league phase game on 10 December 2024, at a 5–1 away win against Shakhtar Donetsk, substituting Thomas Müller.

-Loan to Lazio
+2025–2026: Loan to Lazio and 1.
+FC Heidenheim

 On 13 January 2025, Ibrahimović moved back to Serie A, on a six-month loan with Lazio until the end of the 2024–25 season, having an option to make the move permanent.

-Loan to 1.
-FC Heidenheim

 On 25 June 2025, fellow Bundesliga club 1.
-FC Heidenheim announced his signing, Ibrahimović is set to return to his native Germany and officially join on loan for the 2025–26 season.
+FC Heidenheim announced his signing, with Ibrahimović returning to his native Germany and joining the club on loan for the 2025–26 season.
+He scored his first Bundesliga goal from a penalty in a 3–3 draw against VfB Stuttgart on 22 February 2026.

+Contract extension and loan to FC Augsburg

+On 7 July 2026, Ibrahimović returned to his parent club, Bayern Munich, after his loan spell, and extended his contract with the club until 2028.
+On 1 September 2026, he joined fellow Bundesliga club FC Augsburg, on loan for the 2026–27 season, with the option to make the move permanent.